Zone Look-up Map

 Are there any examples of cottage development in Albuquerque?

 Acequia Jardin was developed before the Integrated Development Ordinance (IDO) was adopted.
-While it does not necessarily conform to all the IDO regulations for cottage development, it is a useful example of a cottage development.
+While it does not necessarily conform to all the IDO regulations for cottage development, it is a useful example of a cottage style development.
 Acequia Jardin is a “senior-focused community” on a one-acre lot on Rio Grande Boulevard next to La Montañita Co-op.
 There are 10 dwelling units on the site, all owner-occupied, and the units range between 800 and 900 square feet.
 The majority of the units share a wall, which mean they are considered duplexes by current IDO definitions and would not be allowed in new cottage developments in R-A and R-1 zones.
-Acequia Jardin also has shared living amenities, including a shared garden, guest casita, and community room, which are maintained through a monthly homeownership association fee. (“What Is Acequia Jardin?”
-Acequia Jardin.
-Accessed February 3, 2020. https://acequiajardin.com/.)
+Acequia Jardin also has shared living amenities, including a shared garden, guest casita, and community room, which are maintained through a monthly homeownership association fee.

-Mixed-use zone districts allow both residential and non-residential uses, so the hotel would need to be in a Mixed-use Zone District.
+Mixed-use zone districts are the only zone districts that allow both residential (multi-family) and non-residential (hotel) uses, so the hotel conversion would need to be located in a Mixed-use zone district.

-Converting a hotel to multi-family dwelling use would require a Site Plan – Administrative approval and building permit approval to issue a new certificate of occupancy under the new use.
+Converting a hotel to multi-family dwelling would require a Site Plan – Administrative approval and building permit approval to issue a new certificate of occupancy under the new use.
 Both approvals are done via the submittal for building permit.
-Requirements for parking and usable open space per dwelling unit must be met.
+Other requirements such as parking and usable open space per dwelling unit must be met.

 IDO Requirements that May Be Implicated